nikolatechie/trading-simulator/README.md

 4. **Trade**: Allows users to explore and trade stocks.
 Users can search for specific stocks by symbol or name.
 Upon selecting a stock, detailed information is provided such as price, bid/ask price, day's high/low, volume, a price chart etc. Users can choose the desired time range for the chart (**1D**, **1M**, **6M**, **1Y**, **5Y**, or **MAX**).
 A trade form enables users to initiate trades by selecting the quantity, order type, and order duration.

 5. **News**: Provides financial news related to stocks.
 Users can stay updated with the latest news and developments in the financial markets.
+Additionally, users can interact with news articles by liking articles or posting comments.

 6. **Transactions**: Displays a history of all the transactions made by the user, including all trades.
 Users can review their transaction history to track their trading activities.

-7. **Settings**: Allows users to modify their basic account settings, such as changing their name or password.
+7. **Settings**: Allows users to modify their basic account settings, such as changing their name or password, or delete their account.

 ## Screenshots